Seniors Property Tax Deferral Program

 - Meet the income requirement of the program.
 The income requirement for this program is based on the total income of all individuals who live at the residence, and varies year to year based on data from Statistics Canada.

-- View the family unit size and the 2016 Statistics Canada Low-Income Cut-Off (LICO) figures below; the 2017 LICO household income figures will be updated in June, 2017.
+- View the family unit size and the 2017 Statistics Canada Low-Income Cut-Off (LICO) figures below:

 It's Easy to Apply!

 The 2017 Application form will be available online, and also at the following locations in June, 2017 once the LICO figures are updated by Statistics Canada:

 - City Hall and other Civic Facilities (Leisure Centres and Libraries)

 - Saskatoon Council on Aging Office, located in the Saskatoon Field House

 - You may also contact us and an application may be sent to you by mail